-7. Communications
+9. Communications

 The above proposals were discussed with the Lower Wairarapa Valley Development Scheme Advisory Committee at its meeting on 12 December 2008.
 The Committee endorsed the changes and agreed with the following recommendations.
-The Catchment Committee decision will be conveyed to the Advisory Committee at its next meeting.
+The Council's decision will be conveyed to the Advisory Committee at its next meeting.

-8. Recommendation
+10. Recommendation

-That the Committee:
+That the Council:

-- (1) Approves the changes made to the existing Development Works programme amounting to a reduction of \$731,975. - (2) Approves the addition of the two new items totalling \$675,000. - (3) Approves the retention of the balance forecast in the development works programme as a contingency.
+- (1) Receives the report. - (2) Notes the contents of the report - (3) Approves the changes made to the existing development works programme amounting to a reduction of \$731,975, as set out in section 5.3 of this report. - (4) Approves the addition of the two new items totalling \$675,000, as set out in section 5.4 of this report. - (5) Approves the retention of the balance forecast in the development works programme as a contingency.